valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - **b.
 Analysis:**
   - Evaluate the response: Was the explanation clear?
 Did the steps work?
 Were there any errors or missing steps?
   - Suggest how the explanation could be improved, if necessary.
+I found the ChatGPT response very hard to follow and the steps did not work because I couldn't figure out what it was saying.
+I am a visual learner so any visual aids would have been super useful.
+It assumed you knew what you were doing instead of guiding you on what to do.
 ---

 ### 3. **Comparison**